doubledherin/gatsby-p5-starter/README.md

 4.  **Set up your Github repo.**

-    To push to Github, create a new repository on Github (best to make it have the same name as your local repo) and then add it as the origin remote locally with
+    Create a new repository on Github and then add it as the origin remote locally with

     ```sh
     git remote add origin <url-of-your-github-repo>